daviddarnes/david.darn.es/_posts/2016-05-17-jekyll-conf-lightning-talk.md

 ---
-title: Jekyll Conf Lightening Talk
+title: Jekyll Conf Lightning Talk
 colour: "#B60000"
 icon: person
 image: https://david.darn.es/images/jekyll-conf/thumbnail.jpg
+redirect_from:
+  - /2016/05/17/jekyll-conf-lightening-talk/
 ---

 Recently I was asked by [CloudCannon](http://cloudcannon.com/) to record a lightning talk for [Jekyll Conf](http://jekyllconf.com/).
 It was a great opportunity to contribute to the Jekyll community.
 You can watch all the talks from the day [on YouTube](https://www.youtube.com/playlist?list=PLrxYIq_0LFJdi2HJ6lnY4nm7ewu221hyS).